Dhanabhon/AdaptiveFuzzyPID/README.md

 Adaptive Fuzzy PID (AFPID) is a comprehensive Arduino library designed to enhance DC motor speed control performance through intelligent parameter adaptation.
 By combining traditional PID control with fuzzy logic techniques, AFPID dynamically adjusts control parameters in real-time based on system behavior and error characteristics.

+## ⚠️ Development Status

+This library is currently under active development.
+While the core functionality is implemented, some features may be incomplete or subject to change.
+Please use with caution in production environments.

 ## Features

 **Complete Implementation**